aq1018/mongoid_taggable_with_context/README.md

-Mongoid Taggable With Context
+mongoid_taggable_with_context
 =============================

 [![Build Status](https://secure.travis-ci.org/aq1018/mongoid_taggable_with_context.png?branch=master)](http://travis-ci.org/aq1018/mongoid_taggable_with_context) [![Dependency Status](https://gemnasium.com/aq1018/mongoid_taggable_with_context.png?travis)](https://gemnasium.com/aq1018/mongoid_taggable_with_context)

 A tagging lib for Mongoid that allows for custom tagging along dynamic contexts.
 This gem was originally based on [mongoid_taggable](https://github.com/ches/mongoid_taggable) by Wilker Lúcio and Ches Martin.
 It has evolved substantially since that point, but all credit goes to them for the initial tagging functionality.

 For instance, in a social network, a user might have tags that are called skills, interests, sports, and more.
-There is no real way to differentiate between tags and so an implementation of this type is not possible with Mongoid Taggable.
+There is no real way to differentiate between tags and so an implementation of this type is not possible with `mongoid_taggable`.

-Another example, aggregation such as counting tag occurrences was achieved by map-reduce with Mongoid Taggable.
-It was ok for small amount of tags, but when the amount of tags and documents grow, the original [mongoid_taggable](https://github.com/ches/mongoid_taggable) won't be able to scale to real-time statistics demand.
+Another example, aggregation such as counting tag occurrences was achieved by map-reduce with `mongoid_taggable`.
+It was ok for small amount of tags, but when the amount of tags and documents grow, the original `mongoid_taggable` won't be able to scale to real-time statistics demand.

-Enter [mongoid_taggable_with_context](https://github.com/aq1018/mongoid_taggable_with_context).
-Rather than tying functionality to a specific keyword (namely "tags"), [mongoid_taggable_with_context](https://github.com/aq1018/mongoid_taggable_with_context) allows you to specify an arbitrary number of tag "contexts" that can be used locally or in combination in the same way [mongoid_taggable](https://github.com/ches/mongoid_taggable) was used.
+Enter `mongoid_taggable_with_context`.
+Rather than tying functionality to a specific keyword (namely "tags"), `mongoid_taggable_with_context` allows you to specify an arbitrary number of *tag contexts* that can be used locally or in combination in the same way `mongoid_taggable` was used.

-[mongoid_taggable_with_context](https://github.com/aq1018/mongoid_taggable_with_context) also provides flexibility on aggregation strategy.
+`mongoid_taggable_with_context` also provides flexibility on aggregation strategy.
 In addition to the map-reduce strategy, this gem also comes with real-time strategy.
 By using real-time strategy, your document can quickly adjusts the aggregation collection whenever tags are inserted or removed with $inc operator.
 So performance won't be impacted as the number of tags and documents grow.

 Installation
 ------------